Rhode Island Social Security Disability Lawyers

 Understanding the Types of Social Security Disability Benefits Programs

-The Social Security Disability benefits system is complex, and it has grown more complicated as regulators have revised the rules to meet multiple circumstances, conditions and needs.
+The Social Security Disability benefits system is complex.
+It has grown more complicated as regulators have revised the rules to meet multiple circumstances, conditions, and needs.
 When you schedule a consultation with one of our knowledgeable Social Security attorneys, we will review the types of disability benefits programs with you to determine which one best applies to your situation.

 - Social Security Disability Insurance (SSDI) – This program provides financial benefits to people who have worked five out of the past 10 years but have become disabled to such an extent they can no longer work.